Jouad01/Pymongo-ApiBike/README.md

 # Pymongo-ApiBike

-The objective is to create a REST API with Python and MongoDB for a bike sharing system, using the Flask framework, and the PyMongo library to connect to the database and perform the CRUD operations.
+The objective is to create a REST API with Python and MongoDB for a bike sharing system, using the FastAPI framework, and the PyMongo library to connect to the database and perform the CRUD operations.

 ## Requirements